datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 * After updating archive: always tomcat restart needed?
 * TIF-sizes are very big for usage as web presentation (remote, not original archive).
 How to create a second (compressed) "presentation" archive?
 Just do compressed conversion step to another directory and copy index over?
 * Why are native libraries used?
 I know of Java libraries (<https://github.com/haraldk/TwelveMonkeys> to be used for image reading/writing)
+* When doing OCR on commandline with tesseract creating ALTO-files: How to correct OCR with `3_ResCartaTextualMetadataEditor.sh`?
+Only TIF-header OCR supported?
+How to change this?

 ## Cheat Sheet of fastest way to curate archive